sales@effectrode.com

 Stellar Quality

-Tube reliability was a real and ongoing concern for the US military.
-You may have seen the initials ‘JAN’ stamped on Philips N.O.S. tubes, which is an acronym for ‘Joint Army Navy’.
-These are ruggedised tubes manufactured for the military.
-During world War II the American military initiated a ‘ruggedisation’ program with aim of improving tube reliability in the field.
-For example, there was concern that delicate electronic comms equipment thrown around in the back of a jeep hurtling along a rock strewn dirt track might not fare too well.
-To remedy this perceived problem with reliability tubes were designed with shorter, stockier anodes, additional or thicker support micas and a very complex and elaborate tube numbering system evolved along with the numerous revisions of tubes [Getting the Most Out of Vacuum Tubes by Robert B. Tomer pages 72-75].
-Reliability of electronics and tubes in military and space applications was of paramount importance.
+Tube reliability was a real and ongoing concern for the US military too.
+You may have seen the initials “JAN” stamped on Sylvania/Philips N.O.S. tubes, which is an acronym for “Joint Army Navy”.
+These are “ruggedized” tubes manufactured for the military.
+During World War II doubts had been raised regarding reliability of such an apparently fragile glass component in the field.
+There were concerns that electronic comms equipment thrown around in the back of a jeep hurtling along a rock-strewn dirt track might not fare too well.

 philbrick_tube_operational_amplifier_320px